TylerEikenberg/Yelp-DC-Database/README.md

 # Top 100 Restaurants in DC Database

+This API returns information about the 100 best rated restaurants in Washington, D.C.
+It also includes functionality for writing, updating, and deleting reviews.

+## REST Routes

 REST routes for the Restaurants model:

 | URL                  | Path                    | Method   | Action  | Description                                 |